CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 #### update_interview_status.py
 Handles the functionality behind displaying the 'UpdateInterviewStatusForm()' (form) to the user.
 Once the form is submitted, the interview's status, for a specific interview entry, is updated in the 'interviews' SQL table.

+Functions included:
+-   display_update_status_form()
+-   post_update_interview_status()

+##### display_update_status_form()
+This function handles the GET functionality for the route: '/applications/<int:application_id>/interview/<int:interview_id>/update_interview_status'.

+Takes (input):
+-   update_status_form (a blank instance of the 'UpdateInterviewStatusForm()' (form))
+-   application_id, interview_id, applicationsRepo, companyRepo

+Functionality (algorithm):
+-   Calls on the method 'getApplicationByID(), which returns the 'Application' object instantiated with the details for a specific job application.
+This object is used to get the company's unique ID (company_id).

+-   Calls on the method 'getCompanyById()', with the company_id, which returns the 'Company' object instantiated with the details for the company (linked to the job application in question).
+This is used to get the company's name.

+-   Puts together a dictionary 'general_details' with the company's name & another dictionary 'links', which stores all the links (routes) to be displayed to the template.

+Renders the template:
+-   "update_interview_status.html"
+-   With the dictionary 'general_details' & the update_status_form.

+##### post_update_interview_status()()
+This function handles the POST functionality for the route: '/applications/<int:application_id>/interview/<int:interview_id>/update_interview_status'.

+Takes (input):
+-   update_status_form (the form 'UpdateInterviewStatusForm()', as completed by the user)
+-   application_id, interview_id, interviewsRepo

+Functionality (algorithm):
+-   Puts together a dictionary 'fields' with the 2 fields ('status' & 'interview_id'), which relate to a specific interview entry.

+-   Calls on the method 'updateInterviewStatusByID()' (in the Repo: InterviewsHistoryRepository).
+This method updates the 'status' value for a specific entry in the 'interviews' SQL table.

+Redirects the user:
+-   To the template: 'view_interview_details.html'
+-   Via the route: '/applications/<int:application_id>/interview/<int:interview_id>'
+-   With a message, confirming that the 'Status', for this interview, has been updated successfully.

+#### update_interview.py
+Handles the functionality behind displaying the 'AddInterviewForm()' (form), with the values for a specific interview entry, to the user.
+Once the form is submitted, the form values are extracted & used to update an existing entry in the 'interviews' SQL table.

+Functions included:
+-   display_update_interview_form()
+-   post_update_interview()

+##### display_update_interview_form()
+This function handles the GET functionality for the route: '/applications/<int:application_id>/interview/<int:interview_id>/update_interview'.

+Takes (input):
+-   update_interview_form (an instance of the 'AddInterviewForm()' (form), with the values for a specific interview entry)
+-   application_id, interview_id, applicationsRepo, companyRepo

+Functionality (algorithm):
+-   Calls on the method 'getApplicationByID(), which returns the 'Application' object instantiated with the details for a specific job application.
+This object is used to get the company's unique ID (company_id).

+-   Calls on the method 'getCompanyById()', with the company_id, which returns the 'Company' object instantiated with the details for the company (linked to the job application in question).
+This is used to get the company's name.

+-   Puts together a dictionary 'details' with the company's name & the action url (the route which ensures the form gets displayed to the user).

+Renders the template:
+-   "update_interview.html"
+-   With the dictionary 'details' & the update_interview_form.

+##### post_update_interview()
+This function handles the POST functionality for the route: '/applications/<int:application_id>/interview/<int:interview_id>/update_interview'.

+Takes (input):
+-   update_interview_form (the 'AddInterviewForm()' (form), as completed by the user)
+-   application_id, interview_id, interviewsRepo

+Functionality (algorithm):
+-   Extracts the field values 'interview_date' & 'interview_time', from the update_interview_form.
+These values are then converted to string.

+-   Extracts the remaining field values, from the update_interview_form, & stores them in a dictionary 'interview_details', together with the 'interview_id', 'application_id' & the updated 'interview_date' & 'interview_time' (string) values.

+-   Calls on the method 'updateInterviewByID()', (from the Repo: 'InterviewsHistoryRepository'), to update an entry in the 'interviews' SQL table, using the interview's unique ID (interview_id).

+Redirects the user:
+-   To the template: 'view_interview_details.html'
+-   Via the route: '/applications/<int:application_id>/interview/<int:interview_id>'
+-   With a message, confirming that the interview has been updated successfully.

+#### delete_an_interview.py
+Handles the functionality behind deleting a specific interview entry from the 'interviews' SQL table.

+Function included:
+-   delete_interview()

+##### delete_interview()
+Takes (input):
+-   application_id, interview_id, interviewsRepo, interviewPrepRepo, applicationsRepo

+Functionality (algorithm):
+-   Calls on the method 'deleteInterviewByID()' (in the repo InterviewsHistoryRepository), to delete the entry, from the 'interviews' SQL table.

+-   Calls on the method 'deleteInterviewPrepByInterviewID()' (in the repo InterviewPreparationRepository), to delete all the interview preparation entries, which link to this interview's unique ID (interview_id).

+-   Calls on the function 'update_interview_stage_in_applications_repo()', to update the interview stage for the job application linked to this interview.

+Redirects the user:
+-   To the template: 'view_application.html'
+-   Via the route '/applications/<int:application_id>'
+-   With a message, confirming that the interview has been deleted successfully.

+### job_offers:
+This file contains all the Python files which relate specifically to the 'JobOffersRepository', which draws its entries from the SQL table 'job_offers'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

+Files in this directory:
+-